 |Westside||Salt Pond Country Store, Umi’s Store, Westside Feed Store|

 For the best hunting experience, please contact the local branch of the Division of Forestry and Wildlife (DOFAW) prior to your hunt.
 They have access to the most current information on hunting seasons, hunting areas, and the local conditions.
 In addition, certain hunting opportunities require special permits or tags that are only available by lottery.

 Click below to find PDF versions of Public Hunting Area units that you can print and take with you.
 Note that unit boundaries and closures may have changed since the creation of these maps.
 Contact your local DOFAW branch office for updates.

-Explore the map below to see which lands managed by DOFAW are also designated as Public Hunting Areas or Game Management Areas.
+Explore the map below to see which lands managed by DOFAW are also designated as Public Hunting Areas.
 Note that this map shows the area boundaries as reflected in the 2015 administrative rules.
 For recent boundary changes (area additions and removals) contact the DOFAW branch office near you.
 The map also shows safety zones and areas that are closed or where no hunting is allowed.
 Click the arrows in the top lefthand corner of the map to see the legend.